elibroftw/blog.elijahlopez.ca/content/posts/uw-wlu-double-degree.md

 ### Preparing for University?

 I did not prepare at all.
-I spent my time lifeguarding as well as working on my [music player, Music Caster](https://github.com/elibroftw/music-caster).
+I spent my time life-guarding as well as working on my [music player, Music Caster](https://github.com/elibroftw/music-caster).
 I will share some advice.

 - The first two weeks do not represent the semester at all